luxai-qtrobot/paramify/README.md

 - **Ease of Use**: Simple, human-readable JSON schema for parameter definitions.
 - **Web UI**: Manage and modify parameters in real-time through a web interface.
 - **Custom Logic**: Implement application-specific callbacks for parameters.
-- **JSON Support**: Load configurations from external JSON files for flexibility.
+- **JSON/YAML Support**: Load configurations from external JSON or YAML files for flexibility.

 ---